 The choice of appropriate item in the range 10931 - 10933 depends on how many patients are seen at the one location.
 Benefits are payable under item 10931 where the optometrist travels to see one patient at a single location.

 Item 10931 can be billed in addition to the consultation item.
 If the optometrist goes on to see another single patient at a different location, that patient can also be billed an item 10931 plus the consultation.
 However, if two patients are visited at a single location on the same occasion, each of the two patients should be billed item 10932 as well as the consultation item applying to each patient.
-Similarly, if three patients are visited at a single location on the same occasion, each of the three patients are paying to each patient.
+Similarly, if three patients are visited at a single location on the same occasion, each of the three patients should be billed item 10933 as well as the consultation item applying to each patient.